hannawong/ColXLM/README.md

 Given a query and several documents, the model is asked to rank these documents based on levels of relevance.
 - Representative wOrds Prediction ([ROP](https://arxiv.org/pdf/2010.10137.pdf))

 Pretrain the model to predict the pairwise preference between two generated pseudo queries from document.
+Please refer to the detail of PROP in [here](https://github.com/hannawong/ColXLM/tree/main/colXLM/prop)